Attention Deficit Disorder: Symptoms and Treatment Options

 Hyperactive-Impulsive Type

-The hyperactive-impulsive type is characterized by symptoms of hyperactivity and impulsivity without significant inattentiveness.
+Symptoms of hyperactivity and impulsivity characterize the hyperactive-impulsive type without significant inattentiveness.
 People with this type often display excessive fidgeting, an inability to stay seated, and impulsive behaviors such as interrupting others.

 Combined Type